 The diabetes pathway defines the core components of an optimal diabetes service for people with or at risk of developing Type 1 and Type 2 diabetes that delivers the better value in terms of outcomes and cost.

-The diabetes pathway has been developed in collaboration with the National Clinical Director for Diabetes and Obesity, Johnathan Valabhji, Associate National Clinical Director for Diabetes, Partha Kar, the NHS Diabetes Prevention Programme, Public Health England, Diabetes UK and a range of other stakeholders.
+The diabetes pathway has been developed in collaboration with the National Clinical Director for Diabetes and Obesity, Jonathan Valabhji, Associate National Clinical Director for Diabetes, Partha Kar, the NHS Diabetes Prevention Programme, Public Health England, Diabetes UK and a range of other stakeholders.

 The pathway shows the core components of an optimal diabetes service, evidence of the opportunity to reduce variation and improve outcomes and the key evidence-based interventions which the system should focus on for greatest improvement, supported by practice examples from across the NHS.